The64thGamer/cheeseepedia/content/7n24l9gmk2r1tlcr/content.md

 **January 2012** is a compilation show featuring eight reused songs from 1999 - 2011 alongside newly recorded dialogue.
-This was created to play from January 1, 2012 - March 31, 2012, though was valid as a backup show until the end of 2012.{{< cite 1 >}} This was the final showtape to have Robert Gotcher involved in any capacity, though much of his work was altered or removed in the final release.
+This was created to play from January 1, 2012 - March 31, 2012, though was valid as a backup show until the end of 2012.[1]
+This was the final showtape to have Robert Gotcher involved in any capacity, though much of his work was altered or removed in the final release.